A professional completes a checklist for the notified body selection process.

 If you plan to sell a medical device in the European Union, you’ll need a ‘Notified Body.’
 Think of them as official gatekeepers for the EU market, designated to verify your product meets all safety and performance requirements.
 Choosing the right one isn’t just a regulatory hurdle; it’s a critical business decision that directly impacts your launch timeline.
 A great partnership streamlines your path to market, while a poor fit can lead to frustrating delays.

-What Do Notified Bodies Actually Do?
+So, What Does a Notified Body Actually Do?

 So, what do they actually do?
 Notified Bodies perform ‘conformity assessments’—a thorough review to confirm your device complies with EU laws.
 This involves digging into your technical documentation, auditing your quality management system, and scrutinizing your clinical data to ensure your product is safe and effective.
 If your device passes this inspection, the Notified Body issues a certificate.
 This certificate is your ticket to applying the CE Mark and legally selling your product within the EU.